CRAN status Grand total R-CMD-check Codecov test coverage LinkedIn

 Catalog of tables

 A lot of datasets are not accessible through the official PXWeb API.
-They are listed in the catalog of tables.
+They are listed in the data catalog as “tables” in the “Article Type” dropdown of the BFS website.
 You can search for specific tables using bfs_get_catalog_tables().

 catalog_tables_en_students